zizhong/JavaVizTracer/README.md

 3. vizviwer output.json

 ### Disclaimer
 This project is in alpha stage.
-Please report bugs to TODO.
+Please report bugs [here](https://github.com/zizhong/JavaVizTracer/issues).
 Your contribution is greatly welcomed!